Overview

 Zinc Finger Nucleases (ZFNs)

-These are a type of custom-designed proteins that enable precise editing of the genome by creating double-stranded breaks at specific locations in DNA.
-The editing process occurs within the nucleus of a cell when a pair of ZFNs, programmed to target a specific gene via a DNA binding domain, is introduced into a cell through transfection, electroporation, or viral delivery.
-After the ZFN-mediated double-stranded breaks are made, the endogenous DNA repair mechanisms are activated which can facilitate the insertion of a new gene sequence or result in a targeted mutagenesis event.
+These are a type of custom-designed proteins that enable precise genome editing by creating double-stranded breaks at specific locations in DNA.
+The editing process occurs within the nucleus of a cell when a pair of ZFNs, programmed to target a specific gene via a DNA binding domain, is introduced into a cell through transfection, electroporation or viral delivery.
+After ZFN-mediated double-stranded breaks are introduced, endogenous DNA repair mechanisms are activated, which can facilitate the insertion of a new gene sequence or result in targeted mutagenesis.

 Transcription Activator-Like Effector Nucleases (TALENs)

 Like ZFNs, TALENs also facilitate targeted modifications by binding and cleaving DNA at specific sites.
-This process involves the fusion of the C-terminal with a type II restriction enzyme called FokI, resulting in the formation of heterodimers that create a double-stranded break in the DNA.
-Recent developments in TALEN technology include the integration of nonspecific DNA-cleaving nucleases with a customizable DNA-binding domain, allowing for efficient targeting of diverse gene sequences.
+This process involves the fusion of the C-terminal to a type II restriction enzyme called FokI, resulting in heterodimers that create a double-stranded DNA break.
+Recent developments in TALEN technology include integrating nonspecific DNA-cleaving nucleases with a customizable DNA-binding domain, enabling efficient targeting of diverse gene sequences.

 Clustered Regularly Interspaced Short Palindromic Repeats (CRISPR)